pingcap/docs-cn/overview.md

 ## TiDB architecture

-To better understand TiDB’s features, you need to understand the TiDB architecture.
+To better understand TiDB's features, you need to understand the TiDB architecture.
+The TiDB cluster includes three key components: the TiDB server, the PD server, and the TiKV server.
+In addition, TiDB also provides the [TiSpark](https://github.com/pingcap/tispark/) component for the complex OLAP requirements.

 ![image alt text](media/tidb-architecture.png)

-The TiDB cluster has three components: the TiDB server, the PD server,  and the TiKV server.

 ### TiDB server